0xcert/framework/docs/api/core.md

 ## Asset Schema

-An asset is defined in form of a specifically designed [JSON](https://en.wikipedia.org/wiki/JSON) object, which conforms to [RFC-7159](https://en.wikipedia.org/wiki/JSON) and follows the mapping format defined by the [JSON Schema](http://json-schema.org/) specification.
-Each asset includes an URI which points to a publicly available [JSON](https://en.wikipedia.org/wiki/JSON) metadata file with additional public information about the asset.
+An asset is defined in the form of a specifically designed [JSON](https://en.wikipedia.org/wiki/JSON) object, which conforms to the [RFC-7159](https://en.wikipedia.org/wiki/JSON) and follows the mapping format defined by the [JSON Schema](http://json-schema.org/) specification.
+Each asset includes a URI which points to a publicly available [JSON](https://en.wikipedia.org/wiki/JSON) metadata file with additional public information about the asset.

 **Example:**